 Emsisoft Emergency Kit isn't a replacement for a good antivirus program; instead, it's designed to save your bacon if your PC has already become infected with something unpleasant.
 If your machine is acting strangely, just run the program, update its database of threats, and scan for nasties.

 If anything suspicious is found, Emsisoft Emergency Kit quarantines it to preventing it from affecting system files, then gives you the option to delete it, or release it back into the wild.

 Review and where to download: Emsisoft Emergency Kit

 Size on disk: 178MB

 All the popular browsers have portable editions, but for sheer convenience we've opted for Chrome.
-Because it's linked to your Google account, all your bookmarks and preferences are automatically synced, making it ideal for working on the move.
+Because it's linked to your Google account, all your bookmarks and preferences are automatically synced, making it the best choice for working on the move.

 Chrome also supports hundreds of extensions, though you might want to be a bit picky about which you install – they can bump up the disk space requirements considerably.